 Have you ever wondered what a teacher was talking about when they mentioned an “apostrophe” or a “paradox”?
-Those words might seem a bit confusing at first.
+These words and other common poetry terminology might seem a bit confusing at first.
 Luckily, you’ve come to the right place.
-Below you’ll find a list of the most commonly used poetic terms along with their definition.
+Let’s take a look at a list of the most commonly used poetic terms along and their definition.
+But first…

 Alliteration – The repetition of identical consonant sounds, usually at the beginning of words with the words near to each other.
 Example: Suffering succotash.